 Organize your space strategically: designate a separate evidence table where players examine physical clues, create a distinct interrogation area away from the main investigation zone, and build a prominent timeline wall showing suspect movements and key events.
 This spatial separation signals to players that different activities require different mental approaches.

-Key Takeaway: Strategic lighting, sound, temperature, and spatial organization transform a regular room into a believable investigation environment that deepens player immersion.
+Key Takeaway: Strategic lighting, sound, and spatial organization transform a regular room into a believable investigation environment that deepens player immersion.

 Physical evidence is your secret weapon for highly immersive mystery party experiences.
 Instead of handing players everything at once, use sealed envelopes with instructions like "open after interrogating the suspect" or "reveal only if evidence contradicts testimony."
 This progressive revelation maintains momentum and prevents premature conclusions.